trustwallet/developer/wallet-core/newblockchain.md

 It helps to pick an existing coin, and refer to its implementation.
 Try to pick an existing coin that is similar to the new one, and check how/where is it implemented, tested, etc.

 Note that unit **tests** are crucial in ensuring quality needed for multi-coin support.
 Functionality here can be well unit-tested, so don't ignore them.
 Coverage must not decrease!
-This is enforced automatically in the valiation of the pull requests.
+This is enforced automatically in the validation of the pull requests.

 ## Blockchain definition